Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/README.md

 **Know Your Data capture (KYD):** run `./run.ps1 -Tags m365 -SpecPath ./spec.local.json` from a local PowerShell 7 session whenever you need to (re)enable Unified Audit, create the Secure interactions/KYD policy, or publish the DLP/label/retention settings baked into your spec.
 The script loads the Exchange Online Management module, prompts for MFA in your default browser, and creates the policy that stores prompts/responses in each user’s mailbox so the data inherits retention, eDiscovery, and Communication Compliance.
 See `docs/dspm-sales-narrative.md` (steps 2–3) and the Microsoft Learn article on [turning auditing on or off](https://learn.microsoft.com/en-us/purview/audit-log-enable-disable) for the exact operator walkthrough and objection handling.

-**Why the registration script matters:** `30-Foundry-RegisterResources.ps1` walks the `aiFoundry` and `foundry.resources[]` blocks in `spec.local.json`, validates each resource, and writes the metadata Purview’s DSPM blades use to associate Azure AI Foundry projects with your broader AI estate.
+**Why the registration script matters:** `30-Foundry-RegisterResources.ps1` leverages the `aiFoundry` and `foundry.resources[]` sections in `spec.local.json`, validates each resource, and writes the metadata Purview’s DSPM blades use to associate Azure AI Foundry projects with your broader AI estate.
 Without that registration pass, Defender for Cloud may still discover the workspace, but Purview cannot correlate the DSPM recommendation state or surface “Secure interactions for enterprise AI apps” for that project, which is why rerunning the script keeps recommendations aligned with the rest of your environment.

 **Content Safety script behavior:** if `foundry.contentSafety` is missing, the script logs "No foundry.contentSafety" and skips configuration so the rest of the tag run continues.
 When an endpoint is present but the Key Vault secret info is omitted or local auth is disabled, the script automatically requests an Entra ID access token for `https://cognitiveservices.azure.com` (works with system-assigned managed identities) and uses it to call the Content Safety REST APIs.
 Supplying a Key Vault secret still works when you prefer key-based auth.
 In either mode, every Foundry project listed under `foundry.resources` inherits the blocklists/items defined in the spec.

 ---

-## How the story comes together
+## Lower effort to enable

 1. **Author the spec** – capture tenant, subscriptions, Purview account, Azure AI assets, data sources, and compliance intent in your local copy (for example `spec.local.json`).
 2. **Run atomic modules** – invoke only the scripts you need (or call `run.ps1` with tags) to ensure prerequisites, enable compliance services, create policies, and register data sources.